 Let's dive in.
 There are 5 types of heads for your monopod, each with different advantages and disadvantages.
 This post will help you figure out which is the best type of monopod head for your situation.

 The question often comes up, do you really need a ball head for your monopod.
 Ball heads are by far the most popular and most widely used type of head for monopods when shooting still photos.
+Most are very affordable and they come in many different sizes.
 Fluid heads are more popular for shooting video.

 A ball head is made up of a ball and socket that allow rotation in all directions.
 Generally smaller and lighter than tilt heads, they use small knobs to tighten the left-right turning and rotational camera movements.